PrismarineJS/node-minecraft-protocol/docs/API.md

 * port : default too 25565
 * version: default too most recent version

-Ping a minecraft server and return a promise or use a callback containing the information about it
+Ping a minecraft server and return a promise or use an optional callback containing the information about it

 returns: `promise( <pending> ).then(pingResult).catch(err)` callback `callback(err, pingResults)`